CSc 150

 - that I hand out in class

-- that I give you (or that you write) as part of a lab
+- that you are given (or that you write) as part of a lab

 - that is in the textbook that we use for this course